Santa Fe Domestic Violence Lawyers

 One word of caution, however.
-It is important to have a trusted Santa Fe domestic violence lawyers with you at the hearing, both to help you get the best result possible and to make sure that you don’t put anything “on the record” that might hurt your criminal case later.
+It is important to have a trusted Santa Fe domestic violence lawyer with you at the hearing, both to help you get the best result possible and to make sure that you don’t put anything “on the record” that might hurt your criminal case later.

 Can I be cleared if my accuser decides to drop the charges?